xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

     virtual-machine-gpu        73m   Running   10.244.3.191   luc-csxhk-002   True
     ```

-3. Log in to the VM and verify that it has access to GPU:
+3. Log in to the VM and confirm that it has access to GPU:

     ```bash
     virtctl console virtual-machine-gpu